whisperpine/fluxinfra/README.md

 enables this model by syncing Kubernetes clusters with version-controlled configuration.

-The goal of this project is to create a reproducible and declarative infra-level deployment (e.g. observablity, service mesh) shared across multiple clusters, leveraging Git as the single source of truth.
+The goal of this project is to create a reproducible and declarative *infra-level* deployment (e.g. observablity, service mesh) shared across multiple clusters, leveraging Git as the single source of truth.
+(Application-level services can also be deployed by this approach, but it would be better to use dedicated repositories.)

 This repository is also my personal playground for exploring best practices in GitOps and cloud-native infrastructure management.
 It demonstrates how to manage